BruceEckel/BookBuilder/README.md

 - Requires Python 3.4+
 - All functionality is collected under the single `akb` command which will be installed automatically

+## Upcoming change:

+- To support multiple targets, will be changing to [Confetti](https://github.com/aviaviavi/confetti)
+- To make it more generic, will be changing the name to BookBuilder, **bb**

 ## To Install
 - Download and unzip this package (or `git clone` it)
 - Move to the base directory where you unzipped or cloned it